Julie-Montague/MixPro-Reproduction/README.md

 ## 6. Proposed Improvement: Entropy-Based PAL

-The original PAL calculates confidence ($\alpha$) using Cosine Similarity between logits and the Ground Truth label13.
+The original PAL calculates confidence ($\alpha$) using Cosine Similarity between logits and the Ground Truth label.
 This creates an artificial dependency where the model "peeks" at the label to determine confidence.
 We propose an Entropy-based Confidence measure.
 A model should determine confidence based on the sharpness of its own predictions (Entropy), independent of the label.

 **Formula:**